 Plasmon was tasteless, odorless, and, importantly, high in protein.
 Within the space of a decade, Plasmon went from being a cure for the sick to a strengthening aid for the first wave of modern bodybuilders.

 How nutritious was it?
 Plasmon’s later advertisements claimed that a single teaspoon (four grams) of Plasmon held the protein equivalent of two eggs or 12 grams of protein.
-(3) To put that into context, many protein powders serve up between 20 and 30 grams of protein per serving (which is around 30 to 40 grams).
+(3) To put that into context, many of the best protein powders serve up between 20 and 30 grams of protein per serving (which is around 30 to 40 grams).
 Accepting that measuring nutrients was not as accurate as it is today, Plasmon was likely similar to your average protein powder.

 What distinguished Plasmon from later supplements was its medical backing.
 In the late 1800s, German physician Dr. C.R.
 Virchow issued a report on Plasmon for the German government.
 The report claimed that Plasmon was more advantageous than meat for strength, endurance, and vitality.
 Described as ‘the albumen of pure fresh milk in the form of a dry, soluble granulated, cream-white powder,’ Plasmon was viewed by many German physicians in the late-nineteenth-century as a wonder substance.
 (4)